Destructibility and Axiomatizability of Kaufmann Models: Killing Destructible Kaufmann Models

 The proof of this lemma uses the fact that if the conclusion of Fact \ref{specialma} holds then any tree of cardinality $\aleph_1$ with at most $\aleph_1$ many uncountable branches is weakly special.
 For (well-founded) trees, this result is well known, see \cite[Corollary 7.8]{BaumPFA}.
-The proof goes through verbatim for $\calM$-trees when $\calM$ is $\omega_1$-like, but we give the details below for the sake of completeness, as well as to present the proof to model theorists of arithmetic who may not be as familiar with these ideas as set theorists.
+The proof goes through verbatim for ranked trees $T^A$ which appear as the tree-like order of an $\omega_1$-like tree-like model $\calA$, but we give the details below for the sake of completeness, as well as to present the proof to model theorists who may not be as familiar with these ideas as set theorists.